mazeyqian/asiatz/README.md

 # asiatz

-Asiatz is a Golang library for converting timezones and other utilities.
-It provides a function to convert Shanghai time to UTC time.
+**asiatz** is a Golang library for converting timezones and other utilities.
+It provides functions to convert various time zones to UTC time.

 ## Installation